GCSE Results Day 2026: Key Dates & What to Expect

 Yes, but not as much as your A-Levels or equivalent qualifications.

-Most universities focus primarily on your Level 3 qualifications (A-Levels, BTECs, etc.) when making offers.
-However, many do ask for minimum GCSE requirements, typically grade 4 or above in English and Maths.
+Universities focus mainly on your Level 3 qualifications when making offers.
+However, many ask for minimum GCSE requirements, typically a grade 4 or above in English and maths.

 What if I'm on holiday for GCSE results day?

 Results day is just one day.
-A big day, yes, but still just one day in your entire education journey.
+A big day, yes, but still just one day in your whole education journey.

-Whatever grades you receive, you should feel proud of the work you've put in.
+Whatever grades you receive, be proud of the work you've put in.
 You've completed your GCSEs, which is an achievement in itself.

-If you've smashed your targets, congratulations!
-Celebrate your success and get ready for the exciting next chapter.
+If you've smashed your targets, congratulations.
+Celebrate, and get ready for the next chapter.

 If things didn't go to plan, take a breath.
 You have options, whether that's appealing, resitting, or exploring a different pathway.
-None of these options makes you less capable or less worthy of success.
+None of them makes you any less capable.

 Your worth isn't measured by your exam results.
-These grades open doors, but they don't define who you are or what you can achieve.
+These grades open doors, but they don't define who you are.

 Good luck on results day.
 You've got this.